B-Ricey763/resume/resume.typ

   date: "July 2024 - Present",
   location: "Atlanta, GA",
-  [Instruct a lab of 50+ students on binary computation, circuit logic, computer architecture, assembly, and C programming], [Assist 100+ students in office hours and forums to facilitate mastery through personalized teaching techniques], [Create and debug teaching tools such as circuit/assembly simulators and autograders to aid student learning], )
+  [Instruct a lab of 50+ students on binary computation, circuit logic, computer architecture, assembly, and C programming], [Assist hundreds of students in office hours and forums to facilitate mastery through personalized teaching techniques], [Create and debug teaching tools such as circuit/assembly simulators and autograders to aid student learning], )

-#exp_item(
-  name: "Flowers Invention Studio",
-  role: "Prototype Instructor / Woodworking Apprentice",
-  date: "May 2024 - Present",
-  location: "Atlanta, GA",
-  [Instruct hundreds of makerspace users on woodworking, metalworking, 3D printing, and more to realize their project ideas], [Maintain and service tens of tools in the shop, cleaning and fixing where needed in order to optimize operations], [Fabricate woodworking and wood turning projects such as cutting boards and bowls to become a Wood Room Master], )